 We recommend that the TRS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly, as they did for this valuation.
-However, we also recommend that Segal take into consideration the TRS investment consultant's expected returns in developing the investment return assumptions.
 (Recommendation #5).

 The items we considered and our rationale for this recommendation are as follows: